Marketing Your Startup: Digital Strategies To Help You Get Started

 Trial and Error

 You can do a lot with no budget, but it does take time.
 As a startup founder, your time is valuable and already spread thin.
-In your marketing efforts, you don’t want to waste time on anything that is (1) taking up too many hours or (2) not working for your business.
+In your efforts with marketing your startup, you don’t want to waste time on anything that is (1) taking up too many hours or (2) not working for your business.

 Capitalize On Your Strengths